allenai/twentyquestions/readme.md

 twentyquestions
 ===============
+Code for crowdsourcing commonsense with 20 Questions.

+This repository includes:

-A web application for playing 20 Questions to crowdsource common sense.
+  - A web application for playing 20 Questions on Mechanical Turk.
+  - [amti][amti] [HIT Definitions][hit-definitions] for running tasks on
+    Mechanical Turk.
+  - Scripts for post-processing the data derived from the HITs.

 Setup